DevExpress-Examples/XAF_Security_E4908/Benchmarks/README.md

  **Source:** [DBUpdaterBase.CreateSecurityObjects](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/DBUpdater/DBUpdaterBase.cs#L114-131)

 ### Initial Data

-1) Tests that create new objects are executed with an empty database.
-The database is cleaned after every test iteration cycle.
+1) Tests that create new objects start with an empty database.
+The code cleans the database after every test iteration cycle.
 2) Tests that load collections and modify data work with the following data:
      - The database updater creates five test users, the [TestSetConfig.Users](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/TestSetConfig.cs#L20) array is used.
      - For every User, Contacts are created based on the item count for each test specified by the [TestSetConfig.ContactCountPerUserToCreate](../Benchmarks/XAFSecurityBenchmark/XAFSecurityBenchmark/PerformanceTests/Base/TestSetConfig.cs#L21) value.